azazelassembly/NEOSASP/README.md

 # NEOSASP (NeoSimpleAuthSystemPython)

 ## About the Project
-NEOSASP (NeoSimpleAuthSystemPython) is a simple system for checking the functionality of Python code.
-The project is designed for learning and demonstrating basic principles of code execution and validation.
+NEOSASP (NeoSimpleAuthSystemPython) is a example for key check system.

 ## Features
-- Checking entered Python code
-- Displaying execution results
-- Handling execution errors
+-

 ## Requirements
 - Python 3.8+